Toxikuu/rid/DOCS.md

 # Rid Documentation

+## NOTE
+This is currently out of date, and I'm too lazy to update it.
+I'll do the thing eventually.

 ## Binaries
 Rid comes in two executable binaries - an offline version, and an online version.
 The offline version exists for minimal systems that have yet to set up networking capabilities.
 The online one is more geared towards regular use.